Why is Term Life Cheap?

-A question we get a lot when quoting life insurance to our clients is; why is term life insurance so much cheaper than permanent life insurance?
+A question we get a lot when quoting life insurance to our clients is; why is term life cheap, especially compared to permanent life insurance?
 The honest answer is the life insurance carriers have been making money from the sale of term life for years.

 The life insurance industry estimates that term life payouts are less than 1% annually.
 One percent of all term policies are ever paid in a claim.